Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: A fully discrete structure-preserving discretization

 The mapping $\vec T_K : \widehat K \to K$ is not assumed to be affine.
-Therefore, it is \emph{not} necessarily true that $\nabla \mathbb H_h \subset \mathbb V_h^3$, which on the semidiscrete level is a crucial property to establish equivalence between \eqref{eq:semi_discrete_theta_scheme} and \eqref{eq:semi_discrete_theta_scheme_condensed}.
+Therefore, it is \emph{not} necessarily true that $\nabla \mathbb H_h \subset \mathbb V_h^d$, which, on the semidiscrete level, is a crucial property to establish equivalence between \eqref{eq:semi_discrete_theta_scheme} and \eqref{eq:semi_discrete_theta_scheme_condensed}.
 Furthermore, in order to connect a fully discrete energy balance to the energy balance of the (algebraic) approximation of the hyperbolic subsystem, we need to extract the kinetic energy as an algebraic sum over collocated point values in support points rather than an integral \cite{eulerpoisson23}.
 For this reason we need to make use of a carefully constructed lumped inner product with corresponding nodal interpolant.
-We define \begin{definition}[Lumped inner product] For $\varphi_h$, $\psi_h\in\mathbb{V}_h$ we set
+We define \begin{definition}[Lumped bilinear product] Let $\mathcal{C}(\mathcal T_h)$ be the space of piecewise continuous scalar-valued functions on the mesh $\mathcal T_h$.
+That is, functions that are continuous within each element, with well defined traces within each element, but possibly discontinuous across element boundaries.
+Let $f(\xcoord), g(\xcoord) \in \mathcal{C}(\mathcal T_h)$, then we define the bilinear form: